leouchoa/udacity_mlops_clean_code_project/README.md

 pip install -r requirements.txt
 ```

 where the `requirements.txt` within this root directory.
+Also if you later want to remove this env you can just use `conda env remove -n creative_env_name`

 ### Main Files